Himalayan Necklace, Vintage Nepal Gau Pendant, Turquoise, Coral, Silver Beads, 42cm (16 1/2″), 67 Grams

 The Himalayan pendant is in the shape of a gau box whose form of two intersecting squares symbolize two crossed dorjes, symbol of the ultimate stability of Buddhahood.

-On the back is the symbol of two crossed dorges and in the center the symbol of the two golden fish.
+On the back is the symbol of two crossed dorges and in the centre the symbol of the two golden fish.
 In Buddhism, the fish symbolize happiness as they have complete freedom of movement in the water.

 The outer perimeter is delineated with silver beaded wire.